gagangulyani/SQLite/README.md

 # SQLite
 ## The Simple implemented Example of SQLite in Python

-This python script takes username and password, encodes password into base64, then saved the info in DataBase.
+### This python script does the following:

+1. takes username and password,

+2. encodes password into base64,

+3. then saves the info in DataBase.

-For testing..
+### For testing..
 The records are displayed at the end of the Program.